redyyu/jump-to/README.md

 Credit must go to Tchernobill *the author of `Jump`*.

-I did learn much more from Tchernobill's MOD. even not use that at last.
+I did learn much more from Tchernobill's MOD. very good coding style and pertty logic.
+Must be thanks.

+even I'm not use those code at last.

-I use maxTime of timedAction to decide how far to jump. the time should be closed with animation time, otherwise will looks strange.
+I skip the distance param, use maxTime in timedAction to control how far to jump. there is no need destX or destY anymore.

-there is no need destX or destY anymore. player is actually moving one or more square when jump animtion is playing. pertty sure it is because event or state change by Vanilla. and it's can be far when running or sprinting as native.
+Vanilla's physics engine will taking care it by inertia. jump when running or sprinting can go farther as native physics.

-only need keep character not falling and play a jump animation.
+only need keep character not falling while the jump animation is playing.

-why not? it's moving away.

-also can use original collision, it's not good to check blocked or not by lua. may fail in extreme cases. etc,. jump around a car, with a coincidental distance and angle can pass through.
+also keep the original collisions, it's better than check square isblocked by lua every frames. that may fail in extreme cases. etc,. jump around a car, with a coincidental distance and angle can pass through.